Ashamaly/chat-app/README.md

 ## Target Audience

 The audience this app will be targeting is people who are interested in learning another language whether that be for educational purposes or for recreational purposes.
+The age range of these people could be anything from children to elderly, the interests of languages and learning them isn't limited by age, race or location.

 ## Tech Stack

 The tech stack used is HTML, CSS, Ruby, Javascript and JQuery.

+### Gem List

+The gems of note I used are:
+1. Simple form
+2. Bootstrap
+3. sass-rails
+4. jquery-rails